• Skip to primary navigation

 Warning signs can be subtle or direct, often emerging when a person feels hopeless, overwhelmed or disconnected from support.
 While the following signs don’t guarantee someone will attempt suicide, they can indicate significant emotional distress and an increased risk of harm.
 Common warning signs include:

-• Talking about wanting to die or commit suicide
+• Talking about wanting to die or die by suicide, even when it sounds like a joke

 • Expressing feelings of hopelessness, being a burden or that others would be better off without them